biplav-s/course-tai-s25/reading-list/Readme-LLMs.md

 > 2. Weidinger, Laura, et al., [Taxonomy of Risks posed by Language Models](https://dl.acm.org/doi/10.1145/3531146.3533088), 2022 ACM Conference on Fairness, Accountability, and Transparency.
 > 3. [Mission: Impossible Language Models](https://aclanthology.org/2024.acl-long.787/), Julie Kallini, Isabel Papadimitriou, et al, ACL 2024. _Creates impossible languages and sees how GPT-2 performs on them.
 Implication for grammards and language learning._

+4. LLMs and Hallucination
+> 1. [GPTs and Hallucination- Why do large language models hallucinate?](https://cacm.acm.org/practice/gpts-and-hallucination/),  Jim Waldo and Soline Boussard, Dec 2024. _Explains the concept of truth in philosophy, how we express in languages, LLMs, and why their output will always have made-up content (hallucination)_.
 ---

-4. [ChatGPT](https://openai.com/blog/chatgpt/), from OpenAI - LLM for dialogs
+5. [ChatGPT](https://openai.com/blog/chatgpt/), from OpenAI - LLM for dialogs
 >  a.
 About the technology
 >  > 1.
 [The Brilliance and Weirdness of ChatGPT](https://www.nytimes.com/2022/12/05/technology/chatgpt-ai-twitter.html) [NY Times, Dec 2022]
  > > 2.
 [ChatGPT is 'not particularly innovative,' and 'nothing revolutionary', says Meta's chief AI scientist](https://www.zdnet.com/article/chatgpt-is-not-particularly-innovative-and-nothing-revolutionary-says-metas-chief-ai-scientist/) [Yann LeCun, Jan 2023]